Andrei Rublev (film): VIII. The Bell (Spring 1423–Spring 1424)

-There is a quiet, agonizing tension among the crowd as the foreman slowly coaxes the bell's clapper back and forth, nudging it closer to the lip of the bell with each swing.
-A pan across the assembly reveals the white-robed Durochka, leading a horse and preceded by a child which is, presumably, hers, as she walks through the crowd.
-At the critical moment the bell rings perfectly, and she smiles.
-After the ceremony, Andrei finds Boriska collapsed on the ground, sobbing.
-He admits his father never actually told him his bell-casting secret.
+In the tense moments as the bell is set in motion, Durochka is seen walking through the crowd, leading a horse and preceded by a child which is, presumably, hers.
+The bell rings perfectly, and she smiles.
+Boriska, meanwhile, has collapsed.
+He admits afterward to Andrei that his father never actually told him his bell-casting secret.
 Andrei, impressed by the effect the successful ringing has had on the rejoicing crowd, realizes the joy that his own art might bring.
-He comforts Boriska, breaking his vow of silence and telling the boy that they should carry on their work together: “You’ll cast bells.
-I’ll paint icons.”
-Andrei then sees Durochka, the boy and the horse walk off across a muddy field in the distance.
-The eighth part of the film ends with this scene and it is followed by an epilogue.
+He comforts Boriska, breaking his vow of silence and telling the boy that they should carry on their work together: "You'll cast bells.
+I'll paint icons."
+Andrei then sees Durochka, her child and the horse walk off across a muddy field in the distance.

 Epilogue

 The epilogue is the only part of the film in color and shows time-aged, but still vibrant, details of several of Andrei Rublev's actual icons.
 The icons are shown in the following order: Enthroned Christ, Twelve Apostles, The Annunciation, Twelve Apostles, Jesus entering Jerusalem, Birth of Christ, Enthroned Christ, Transfiguration of Jesus, Resurrection of Lazarus, The Annunciation, Resurrection of Lazarus, Birth of Christ, Trinity, Archangel Michael, Paul the Apostle, The Redeemer.
 The final scene crossfades from the icons and shows four horses standing by a river in thunder and rain.